Learn how mediation can resolve conflict in the workplace

 Ultimately a court has to decide if the dispute is sufficiently the same and if the protected period starts running again.

 An employer seeking to dismiss after the protected period must take such procedural steps as are reasonable to resolve the dispute.
 After the protected period of industrial action has begun, the employer must:

 - offer or agree to start or restart negotiations

 - not unreasonably refuse a request to make use of conciliation or mediation services.

 Where the parties have agreed to use the services of the mediator or conciliator, section 28 of the Employment Relations Act 2004 introduces matters which the tribunal is to have particular regard to when assessing whether an employer or the union has taken reasonable procedural steps to resolve the dispute.

 Can an employer recruit temporary workers to do the job of employees called out on an official strike?

-The short answer to this question is yes, but the legality of it depends on the work the employer wants the temporary workers to do and whether the employer:
+The short answer to this question is yes, but only in very narrow circumstances and the legality of it depends on the work the employer wants the temporary workers to do and whether the employer: